evanx/redishub-legacy/README.md

 ##### What is free?

-I want to offer a free public utility in perpetuity to support most low-volume use cases, where the computing cost is less than 10c per user per month, e.g. peak database size of 10MB with a 10Gb transfer limit per month.
+I want to offer a free public utility in perpetuity to support most low-volume use cases, where the computing cost is less than 10c per user per month, e.g. peak database size of 10MB RAM with a 10Gb transfer limit per month.

 ##### What about higher volume usage?

 Users who wish to exceed the above-mentioned free limits, should become a "Sponsor" contributing the equivalent of 50c per month to our Bitcoin wallet: 1Djf7wqB7jqBTWWMoLht9MhLeKBZEkDjS5.
 Sponsors' limits are bumped up to 30MB RAM (Redis) storage and 30Gb transfer per month.
-You can double up as needed.
+You can double up as needed and contribute accordingly.

+##### What value length limits?

+We currently only support `GET` where the maximum URL length is 2083 characters, most of which can be the value.
+So value strings and JSON documents are limited to around 2050 characters when URL encoded, which is quite limited for JSON documents.

+Later we will support `POST` for `set, hset` et al, and thereby enable larger document limits.

 ##### Why Telegram.org?